cldevrun/kinanCityQuickAndDirty/README.md

 ### Steps to Get it Running

 #### Buy email domain name & set up DNS records
+Any site that sells domain names is fine.
+I just used namesilo.com to buy a cheap domain name & set up an MX record used for email servers.

 #### Buy Anti-Captcha token